Sparks29032/PHYS_2801/README.md

 Q128: Finding equipotential lines for a system consisting of a conducting box with two uniformly-charged conducting wires inside.

 Q137: Finding equipotential lines for a system consisting of an irregularly shaped conducting box with a uniformly-charged conducting wire inside.

+Q181: Performing Fourier analysis on a wave function to approximate its behavior after a certain time has passed.